mays4/hello-world/README.md

-hi I am new to git and gitgub
+hi I am new to git and gitgub and have updated again